SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/pre-populate-field.md

 ## How does this work?

-For every object that we want to offer for pre-populate functionality,  we will define one service that will take field name from JSON definition and return field value from state object.
-All services will implement same interface with dedicated method for value extraction, so they can be invoked in generic way.
+For every object that we want to offer for pre-populate functionality, we define one service that will take the field name from the JSON definition and return the field value from the state object.
+All services will implement the same interface with the dedicated method for value extraction, so they can be invoked in a generic way.

 User resolver